storskegg/mfsbsd/README.md

 e.g. /dev/ada0s1

 ## Build-time requirements
+ - dist_fetch.sh is set to always pull in 10.2-RELEASE distro files
  - FreeBSD 8 or higher installed, tested on i386 or amd64
  - Base and kernel from a FreeBSD 8 or higher distribution (release or snapshots, e.g mounted CDROM disc1 or ISO file)